TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 I've made use of K8s annotations for Cross-Zone Load Balancing = High Availability - Distributes Traffic evenly across pods in multiple Availability Zones
 Network Load Balancer naturally does ensure scalability - ➡️ NLB means Super-low Latency + Super High Performance 👍

+Also, client source ips are preserved to ensure a better security, --> this will later help us in implementing WAF NACls that could be associated with the API Gateway fronting the LB --> Enhanced Security ☑️